The 5 things SMBs should look for in a CRM

 - Interaction tracking and management across your pipeline with vital tools such as per-recipient email tracking, scheduling, follow-ups, etc.,

-- Basic at least email & marketing automation, e.g., templates with advanced personalization capabilities, a dynamic mail merge functionality,
+- Email and marketing automation, e.g., templates with advanced personalization capabilities, sequences, a dynamic mail merge functionality,

-- Team collaboration functionalities such as shared notes, email assignment, etc. Your small team handles various tasks and conversations on a daily basis; you need to be able to collaborate effortlessly.
+- Team collaboration and shared inbox: functionalities such as shared templates, shared notes, email assignment, etc. Your small team handles various tasks and conversations on a daily basis; you need to be able to collaborate effortlessly.

 Don’t even consider a CRM that requires extensive upfront training or even worse, a permanent admin to run it for you.